-What’s your favorite sport?
-Whether you love running up and down the basketball court, or going out for a morning run each day, one thing is certain: you don’t want an injury to get in your way of enjoying your favorite activity.
+Whether you love running up and down the basketball court or going out for a morning run each day, one thing is certain: you don’t want an injury to get in your way of enjoying your favorite activities!

 No matter your skill level, you are an athlete and you are passionate about your favorite sport.
 Injuries that take you off the court, out of the gym, or off your feet are detrimental.
 It’s times like these that you need treatment to help you regain your strength and get moving again!

-HFAA Can Help You Recover Faster From Your Sports Injury
+HFAA Can Help You Recover Fast (and Stay in Shape)

 The Achilles tendon is located on the back part of your leg and ankle.
 It is instrumental in helping you run, jump, and perform in any type of sport.
 The more you use it, the more likely it is to become inflamed, limiting your mobility.